campbelllu/lhi_website/README.md

 # lhi_website
-As I (re)build my personal website, this will become something worth looking at.
-As of now, it's little more than some simple HTML and CSS to play around with while I relearn fundamentals and plan what all will be included on the website.
+It's little more than some simple HTML and CSS.
+The magic is in the main.yml, which runs GHA.

 All the best,
 Luke